mindfulcoder49/iris-api-interface-generator/README.md

 ### Components

-- The frontend utilizes a modern JavaScript framework (e.g., React or Vue.js).
-Ensure your build process is configured according to the framework's documentation.
+- The frontend utilizes a modern JavaScript framework, Vue.js, with Tailwind CSS for styling.

 #### Features